aws-samples/amazon-serverless-datalake-workshop/instructions.md

 1. Click Grant

-Click here ^datascientistconsole^ to assume the role of the data analyst.
+Click here ^l1^ to assume the role of the data analyst.
 1. In the AWS console, select **Amazon Athena**
 1. For the datavase, choose **weblogs**
 1. Run the following query: